Sayandeep06/Qntx/exchange/packages/db/DATABASE_COMPLETE_SPECIFICATION.md

 ## Overview

-The database service manages all persistent data for the cryptocurrency trading platform using TimescaleDB (PostgreSQL with time-series extensions) for optimal performance with time-series data like trades and price history.
+The database service manages all persistent data for the stock trading platform using TimescaleDB (PostgreSQL with time-series extensions) for optimal performance with time-series data like trades and price history.

 **Technology Stack**:
 - **Database**: TimescaleDB (PostgreSQL 12+ with TimescaleDB extension)